-In California, you can be charged with two degrees of murder: first degree and second degree.
-The only difference is that a first degree murder charge denotes that you planned the killing ahead of time.
-As such, a first degree murder charge has more serious penalties and can even result in the death penalty.
+In California, you can be charged with two degrees of murder: first-degree and second-degree.
+The only difference is that a first-degree murder charge means you planned the act ahead of time.
+Because of this, a first-degree murder charge has more serious penalties and can even result in the death penalty.

-Talk to a Los Angeles Violent Crimes Lawyer for FREE
+Talk to a Member of Our Team for FREE

-At Simmrin Law Group, our violent crimes lawyers are available for a FREE initial consultation on your case.
-Simply fill out the form to the right of this page or call (310) 997-4688 to chat with us and begin preparing a successful defense.
+A member of our team is available for a FREE initial consultation about your case.
+Simply fill out the form to the right of this page or call to chat with us so we can begin preparing a successful defense for you.